For 20 years we have worked to improve water quality in the Illinois River Watershed.

 IRWP’s Origins

 In September 2005, a diverse group of Northwest Arkansas leaders organized an Upper Illinois River Summit with 65 watershed stakeholders committing to personal action and agreeing that public education is the number one priority to improve and protect water quality in the Illinois River.
-In December 2005, the summit group officially formed the Illinois River Watershed Partnership.
+In December 2005, the summit group formed the Illinois River Watershed Partnership.

 What is a Watershed?